 At least 60 days prior to making any Formulary change that alters the terms of coverage for a patient receiving immunosuppressant drugs or discontinues coverage for a prescribed immunosuppressant drug that a patient is receiving, We must, to the extent possible, notify the prescribing Physician and the patient, or the parent or guardian if the patient is a child, or the spouse of a patient who is authorized to consent to the treatment of the patient.
 The notification will be in writing and will disclose the Formulary change, indicate that the prescribing Physician may initiate an Appeal, and include information regarding the procedure for the prescribing Physician to initiate the Contract's Appeal process.
 As an alternative to providing written notice, we may provide the notice electronically if, and only if, the patient affirmatively elects to receive such notice electronically.
-The notification shall disclose the Formulary change, indicate that the prescribing Physician may initiate an Appeal, and include information regarding the procedure for the prescribing physician to initiate the Contract's Appeal process.
+The notification shall disclose the Formulary change, indicate that the prescribing Physician to initiate an Appeal, and include information regarding the procedure for the procedure for the provide the notice electronically if, and only if, the patient affirmatively elects to receive such notice electronically.
+The notification shall disclose the Formulary change, indicate that the prescribing Physician to initiate an Appeal, and include information regarding the procedure for the prescribing physician to initiate the Contract's Appeal process.
 At the time a patient requests a refill of the immunosuppressant drug, we may provide the patient with the written notification required above along with a 60-day supply of the immunosuppressant drug under the same terms as previously allowed.